AcademySoftwareFoundation/openexr/INSTALL.md

 Alternatively, you can specify the ``Imath_DIR`` variable:

+    % mkdir $build_directory
+    % cd $build_directory
     % cmake -DImath_DIR=$imath_config_directory \
             -DCMAKE_INSTALL_PREFIX=$openexr_install_destination \
             $openexr_source_directory
+    % cmake --build . --target install --config Release

-Note that ``Imath_DIR`` should be set to the directory that includes the ``ImathConfig.cmake`` file, which is typically the ``lib/cmake/Imath`` folder of the root install directory.
+Note that ``Imath_DIR`` should point to the directory that includes the ``ImathConfig.cmake`` file, which is typically the ``lib/cmake/Imath`` folder of the root install directory where Imath is installed.

-Please see cmake/OpenEXRSetup.cmake for other customization options.
+Please see ``cmake/OpenEXRSetup.cmake`` for other customization options.

 ## Custom Namespaces